Raabi91/moonraker-telegram/README.md

 ## Install The script on a pi

-First of all check yopu have added [display_status] to your klipper config. when you have not do this
+First of all check you have added [display_status] to your klipper config. when you have not do this

 Download an install the plugin